Activities & Involvement Opportunities

 Teaching & Research Assistants

 The University Recreation Center (U-Rec) invites the Whitworth community to pursue physical fitness and whole-self wellness.
-Intramurals, climbing and outdoor recreation programs that can be found at the U-Rec.
-The facility includes cardiovascular equipment, powerlifting stations, weight equipment, an indoor track, a climbing wall and bouldering area, and a three-court gymnasium equipped for volleyball, badminton, pickle ball, soccer and basketball.
-Training equipment includes dumbbells, barbells, kettlebells and free weights are also available to complete your workout.
-No matter your current level of activity, the U-Rec staff will welcome you, answer your questions and help guide you with your pursuit of personal fitness and wellness.
-U-Rec access is free for all currently enrolled, full-time students whom have a current and valid student ID card.
-Shirts and tops must cover midriff.
+Intramurals, climbing and outdoor recreation programs can be found at the U-Rec.
+The facility includes cardiovascular equipment, powerlifting stations, weight equipment, an indoor track, a climbing wall and bouldering area, and a three-court gymnasium equipped for volleyball, badminton, pickleball, soccer and basketball.
+Training equipment includes dumbbells, barbells, kettlebells and free weights, which are also available to complete your workout.
+No matter your current level of activity, the U-Rec staff will welcome you, answer your questions, and help guide you with your pursuit of personal fitness and wellness.
+U-Rec access is free for all currently enrolled, full-time students who have a current and valid ID card.
+Shirts and tops must cover the midriff.
 Water is the only beverage allowed in the facility.
 Come and check us out!

 Whitworth’s Dornsife Center for Community Engagement connects students with service opportunities to help students learn while growing our local community.
-Students interested in volunteering with charitable, nonprofit, faith-based or government agencies can search opportunities online at serve@whitworth.edu or visit in person to learn about our partners.
+Students interested in volunteering with charitable, nonprofit, faith-based, or government agencies can search opportunities online at serve.whitworth.edu or visit in person to learn about our partners.
 The Dornsife Center works with clubs, residence halls and community organizations to coordinate one-time and ongoing service projects.
-You can make a difference through philanthropy, direct service, activism and advocacy, research, policy, or social entrepreneurship.
+You can make a difference through philanthropy, direct service, activism and advocacy, research, policy or social entrepreneurship.
 We can connect you with organizations across Spokane working to address critical issues that matter to you.
 Join us to gain a greater understanding of the needs of others, of your vocational interests, and your skills and values.
 We are located on the first floor in Weyerhaeuser Hall.
-Learn more about us at www.whitworth.edu/dornsife-center).
+Contact us at serve@whitworth.edu or www.whitworth.edu/dornsife-center.
+Learn more about our partnering agencies and sign up to volunteer at serve.whitworth.edu.